charbelchahine/biblioteca/README.md

 # Setting up your local dev environment

+### For Mac:
-* Install Homebrew
+* Install Homebrew.
+* Open Terminal.
-* Install python 2.7, python >=3.6, and mysql with homebrew (`brew install python@2`, `brew install python`, `brew install mysql`)
+* Install Python 2.7, Python >=3.6, and MySQL with Homebrew (`brew install python@2`, `brew install python`, `brew install mysql`).
+Pip (Python package manager) will come installed with Python.
-* Using pip, install virtualenv: `pip3 install virtualenv`
+* Using pip, install virtualenv: `pip3 install virtualenv`.
-* Clone this repository
+* Clone this repository wherever you'd like on your machine.
+* `cd` to the repo root (/343-F18/) and create a virtual environment named "env" using `virtualenv env`.
+The reason for this is to isolate all the Python packages inside this virtual environment.
-* inside the repo root, run `virtualenv env` then `source env/bin/activate`
+* Activate the virtual environment using `source env/bin/activate` (again, must be inside the repo root).
+* You are now working inside the virtual environment (`(env)` on the left side).
+You will never need to re-create the virtual environment again, but if you close the Command Prompt, you'll need to activate it again to access it.
+Do so by navigating to the repo root and running `source env/bin/activate`.
-* Run `pip3 install django`, and `pip3 install mysqlclient`
+* **Within the virtual environment**, install Django and MySQL using `pip3 install django`, and `pip3 install mysqlclient`.
-* Go to https://www.miniwebtool.com/django-secret-key-generator/ and generate a new secret
+* Go to https://www.miniwebtool.com/django-secret-key-generator/ and generate a new secret key.
-* Copy soen343\_project/settings.py.template to soen343\_project/settings.py
+* Copy, from the repo, /soen343_project/settings.py.template to /soen343_project/settings.py
-* Open soen343\_project/settings.py.
-Paste your new secret after "SECRET\_KEY="
+* Open /soen343_project/settings.py.
+Paste your new secret after `"SECRET\_KEY="`.
-* Set your DB username and password under the database section
+* Set your DB username and password (provided to you directly) under the database section.
-* From the root directory of the project, run `python manage.py check` to ensure everything is correct
+* From the repo root, run `python manage.py check` to ensure everything is correct
 * Run `python3 manage.py runserver`.
+Your server is now running on localhost:8000 in your browser.

+### For Windows:
+* Install Python 2.7, Python 3.7 and MySQL via their installer from their respective websites.
+Pip (Python package manager) will come installed with Python.
+* Using pip, install virtualenv: `pip3 install virtualenvwrapper-win`.
+* Clone this repository wherever you'd like on your machine.
+* Open Command Prompt as an administrator.
+* `cd` to the repo root (/343-F18/) and create a virtual environment named "env" using `virtualenv env`.
+The reason for this is to isolate all the Python packages inside this virtual environment.
+* Activate the virtual environment using `workon env` (again, must be inside the repo root).
+* You are now working inside the virtual environment (`(env)` on the left side).
+You will never need to re-create the virtual environment again, but if you close the Command Prompt, you'll need to activate it again to access it.
+Do so by navigating to the repo root and running `workon env`.
+* **Within the virtual environment**, install Django and MySQL using `pip3 install django`, and `pip3 install mysqlclient`.
+* Go to https://www.miniwebtool.com/django-secret-key-generator/ and generate a new secret key.
+* Copy, from the repo, /soen343_project/settings.py.template to /soen343_project/settings.py
+* Open /soen343_project/settings.py.
+Paste your new secret after `"SECRET\_KEY="`.
+* Set your DB username and password (provided to you directly) under the database section.
+* From the repo root, run `python manage.py check` to ensure everything is correct
-Your server is now running on localhost:8000
+* Run `python3 manage.py runserver`.
+Your server is now running on localhost:8000 in your browser.